AlanBinu007/AlanBinu007/README.md

 <h1 align="center">Hi 🙂, I'm Alan Binu</h1>
 <h3 align="center">Experienced with Full Stack Java Development, Machine Learning, Data Engineering and Automation Testing</h3>

-<h4 align="center">I am a Java Developer with 3 years of knowledge  back end languages, responsive frameworks, databases, and best code practices.
+<h4 align="center">I am a Java Spring Boot Developer with 3 years of knowledge  back end languages, responsive frameworks, databases, and best code practices.
 My objective is simply to be the best software developer that I can be and to contribute to the technology industry all that I know and can do.</h4>

 <!-- ![](https://visitor-badge.glitch.me/badge?page_id=AlanBinu007.AlanBinu007) -->